silviodonato/tthbb13/README.md

 ## Step0: environment

 We use rootpy in the code, which is installed on the T3 locally in `~jpata/rootpy`.
-In order to properly configure the environment, run the following `source setenv_psi.sh` before starting your work.
+In order to properly configure the environment, run the following `source setenv_psi.sh` and `source setenv_sklearn_cmssw.sh`before starting your work.

 ## Step1: VHBB code
 This will start with MiniAOD and produce a VHBB ntuple.